We are temporarily only able to ship Faber Shop orders to addresses in the UK.

-Individual liberty will be the defining issue of the twenty-first century.
-With fear of terrorism, crime and social chaos putting our ideals of it into retreat in recent years, how do we, as individuals, negotiate the maximum amount of freedom in such a complex world?
-How can we resist the growth of intrusive authoritarianism without exposing ourselves to those risks?
+Individual liberty will be the defining issue of the twenty-first century, while fear of terrorism, crime and social chaos has put our ideas of liberty into retreat in recent years.

 History provides a guide to answering these questions.
+We have a rich legacy to draw upon to help define our approach to current problems.
+Yet it is a history which we are in danger of forgetting or misreading.
 In What Price Liberty?
-Ben Wilson travels through four centuries of British, American and European history, elaborating not just how civil liberties were constructed in the past, but how they were continually re-thought - and re-fought - in response to modernity.
-The last chapters put into context the controversies of the last decade or so - the threat of terrorism and the rise of the database nation.
+Ben Wilson travels through four centuries of British, American and European history, elaborating not just how civil liberties were constructed in the past, but how they were continually re-thought -and re-fought – in response to modernity.
+The last chapters put into context the controversies of the last decade or so-the threat of terrorism and the rise of the database nation.
 If liberty is to survive now it must, like it did in the past, adapt to new circumstances.
-But to do this we need to agree about the value we place on it.
+But to do this we need to agree about the value we place on liberty.

 Browse a selection of books we think you might also like, with genre matches and a few wildcards thrown in.